snlkumar/login-module/README.md

 2. Register your application with Twitter.

-3. Update the `config/database.yml` and `config/private.yml` files.
+3. Add `config/database.yml` and `config/private.yml`.

   ```
   cp config/database-yml.todo config/database.yml
   cp config/private.yml.todo config/private.yml
   ```

-  Update the two files with your project specific settings.
+  Update the two new files with your project specific settings.

   `config/private.yml` contains the settings not appropriate for saving in a public repository.